Hurricane Lane threatens Hawaii: What to know about the rare storm's path

 Hawaii Gov. David Ige signed an emergency proclamation Tuesday declaring a disaster emergency relief period through August 29, which would provide relief for damages, losses and suffering as a result of the storm.

-Michael Lowry, a strategic planner at FEMA, stressed the storm should be taken “seriously.”
+Michael Lowry, a strategic planner at the Federal Emergency Management Agency, stressed the storm should be taken “seriously.”

 “This isn’t Florida.
 The landscape and infrastructure are different,” Lowry said in a tweet.

-In 1992, Hurricane Iniki devastated the island of Kauai as it crashed into it as a Category 4 storm.
+In 1992, Hurricane Iniki devastated Kauai as it crashed into the island as a Category 4 storm.
 Six people died, and it caused $3.2 billion worth of damage.

 HAWAII BRACES FOR HURRICANE LANE, AS OFFICIALS SAY THERE ARE NOT ‘ENOUGH SHELTERS FOR EVERYONE’